GinjeesPacks/InteriorHazardsPlus/README.md

 # Future Updates
 ---
+> - The only current issue is SpikeTraps not spawning on some custom interiors for modded moons.
-> - I want to add weather inside like rain, stormy(lightning)
+> - I want to add weather inside like rain, stormy(lightning).
 > - Possibly add completely new hazards if I can figure that out.
 > - Please make request or share your ideas, all are welcome.